ccdcoe/CDMCS/Suricata/intro/README.md

 docker run --rm -ti jasonish/suricata suricata-update --help
 ```

-Finally, do note that container usage and arguments depend on how the image was built.
+Do note that container usage and arguments depend on how the image was built.
 There is not single way to do these things.
 You simply need to [read the Dockerfile](https://github.com/jasonish/docker-suricata/blob/master/Dockerfile) and [entrypoint script](https://github.com/jasonish/docker-suricata/blob/master/docker-entrypoint.sh).

 ## Rules

-* Suricata alerting is rule-based.
-Commonly, rulesets are externally developed.
+* Suricata alerting is rule-based;
+* Commonly, rulesets are externally developed;
-* There are multiple rule sources: some free, some commercial
+* There are multiple rule sources: some free, some commercial;
-* You need to manage and update your rules every day!
+* You need to manage and update your rules every day!;

 This is a simple getting started page for writing your first rule.
 Please refer to [official documentation](https://suricata.readthedocs.io/en/latest/rules/) for more information.